-$^{^{32}}$ See Table 5 in Appendix R.4 for the exact numbers.
+$[\]overline{^{25}\text{See Table 5}}$ in Appendix Q.4 for the exact numbers.

 FIGURE 3.
-81% (n=44, $\tau = 0.95$) forecast intervals for (a) transfer error, (b) normalized transfer error (with \mathcal{R} consisting of the decision rules shown in the figure), and (c) transfer deterioration.
+81% (n=44, $\tau = 0.95$) forecast intervals for (a) raw transfer error, (b) transfer shortfall (with \mathcal{R} consisting of the decision rules shown in the figure), and (c) transfer deterioration.

 Our main takeaway from Figure 3 is that although the prediction methods we consider are very similar from the perspective of within-domain prediction, they have very different out-of-domain implications.

-Panel (a) of Figure 3 shows that the black box forecast intervals for transfer error have upper bounds that are roughly twice those of the economic models.
-For the normalized transfer error, which removes the common variation across models that emerges from variation in the predictability of the different target samples, the contrast between the economic models and the black boxes grows larger.
+Panel (a) of Figure 3 shows that the black box forecast intervals for raw transfer error have upper bounds that are roughly twice those of the economic models.
+Panel (b) shows that the contrast between the economic models and the black boxes is even larger for transfer shortfall, which removes the common variation across models that emerges from variation in the predictability of the different target samples.
 Thus, although the economic models and the black box models select prediction rules that are close for the purposes of prediction in the training domain, they sometimes have very different performances in the test domain, and the prediction rules selected by the economic models generalize substantially better.
+Panel (c) of Figure 3, which reports transfer deterioration, shows that it is less important to re-estimate the economic models on new target domains than to retrain the black-box algorithms.